Top stock tips by Sudarshan Sukhani, Mitessh Thakkar for today

 Mitessh Thakkar - mitesshthakkar.com

-—Sell Adani Ports with a stop loss of Rs 708, target at Rs 678
+—Sell Tata Consumer with a stop loss of Rs 771, target at Rs 745

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.